desideneva/christmas-quiz/README.md

 In summary, the Christmas Quiz project aims to provide a delightful and educational experience for individuals of all ages, celebrating the spirit of the holiday season through an interactive and visually appealing platform.

+## USER EXPERIENCE

+The Christmas Quiz website is made for everyone, whether you are new to Christmas or a seasoned holiday lover.

+### New to Christmas:

+* If you are just discovering Christmas traditions, the website gently introduces you to the festive magic without overwhelming details.

+### Casual Christmas Fans:

+* For those who know a bit about Christmas, the quiz is a fun way to learn more and enjoy the holiday spirit.

+### Christmas Enthusiasts:

+* If you're a Christmas expert, the quiz is a cheerful refresher, letting you test your knowledge and relish in the joy of the season.

+No matter where you are on your Christmas journey, the website aims to make your experience merry and bright!